List of shopping malls in Toronto: Malls located within major office buildings and condominium towers

 One configuration of shopping mall in Toronto is the self-contained type located within a commercial office building, sometimes around a central atrium.
 This type typically does not provide a surrounding parking lot.
 These malls typically house from a dozen to several dozen stores.
 Most of these are connected to a station of the Toronto subway system.
-In the case of the Hudson's Bay Centre, the mall connects the department store to the Toronto subway system at Bloor–Yonge station.
+In the case of the Hudson's Bay Centre, the mall connects the former department store to the Toronto subway system at Bloor–Yonge station.
 Some of these malls can be located in the taller condominium towers.
 These malls are located in the core (Old Toronto), unless marked otherwise: